Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Add skeleton code (instances and methods) to the main and Train classes based on our prototype.

+### 5/23/2023

+- Completed Train class with constructor, instances, and methods as described in our prototype.
+- Add toString methods to Passenger and Train classes to help with debugging.
+- Begin debugging (testing) Train addStation(), removeStation(), and nextStation() methods.
+- Currently, addStation() will only add a Station to the end of the trainLine LinkedList, the complicated version has been commented out for now.

 ### date y

 info